Order now from Los Amigos Books!

 -The BookLife Prize

 With Willa as the unforgettable ringleader, Orphanland is a hopeful coming-of-age mystery set against the backdrop of the opioid crisis, exploring themes of loss, privilege, social justice, and resilience.
-Containing plenty of mischief alongside tragedy and hope, Orphanland is perfect for upper middle grade and teen readers who enjoyed Sydney Dunlap’s Racing the Clouds and Kenneth M. Cadow’s Gather.
+Containing plenty of mischief alongside tragedy and hope, Orphanland is perfect for middle grade and teen readers who enjoyed Sydney Dunlap’s Racing the Clouds and Kenneth M. Cadow’s Gather.
 It will also appeal to adult fans of Demon Copperhead by Barbara Kingsolver.

 Find me on social media